OrdnaH/Exploring-MySQL/Installation.md

 use sakila;
 ```

-and start the homework.
+and start the exercises.
 Otherwise, read on.

 ## Download the Sakila DB